salopensource/sal/docs/API.md

 API
 =====

 Sal has a basic REST API.
-You will need to create an API key with appropriate permissions.
+You will need to create an API key before using it.
 You should send your private key and public key as headers (``publickey`` and ``privatekey``).

 ## Machines